-Nearly 25 million Americans are living with asthma—5.5 million of them are children.
-Rates of asthma are highest among African Americans and Puerto Ricans, boys under age 4, women over age 25, and people living below the poverty line.
-In 2017 alone, asthma led to more than 1.5 million emergency department visits, 182,000 hospital stays, and 3,400 deaths.
+About 25 million Americans are living with asthma—5 million of them are children.
+Rates of asthma are highest among African Americans and Puerto Ricans, young boys, and people living below the poverty line.
+Each year, asthma leads to more than 1.6 million emergency department visits and 170,000 hospital stays.
 For many, the change in seasons—with more allergens in the environment—can increase wheezing, chest tightness, shortness of breath, coughing, or severe asthma attacks.

-We hope you will join the Learn More Breathe BetterSM program in our efforts to bring greater attention to asthma.
+Join the Learn More Breathe Better® program in our efforts to bring greater attention to asthma.
 Share these resources to help people recognize its symptoms, and to get diagnosed and treated earlier to live full and healthy lives.
 Asthma can’t be cured, but it can be controlled.

 Order or download asthma handouts, facts sheets, and more.
 Many of these resources are available in English and Spanish.

 Share these videos on your social media channels or website to help others learn more about asthma, asthma treatment, how to use an asthma action plan and more.

 Share these drop-in articles in your newsletters, blogs and websites or reach out to local media and encourage them to include a story for the awareness month.